- Make—and eat!—a typical Italian pasta dish the traditional way

 - Visit the 17th-century Chuch of San Francesco to see fine art, including a depiction of the Crucifixion by Antoon Van Dyck and other notable Italian painters of the 17th- and 18th- centuries.

 - Tour the 1,000-year-old Castello Doria in Vernazza, the Cinque Terre's oldest surviving structure, for sweeping views of the town and harbor

 - Climb the Scalinata Lardarina, a steep 377-step staircase that connects the harbor with the village of Corniglia, for some of the Cinque Terre's best views

 - Dive into the 14th century at the Chiesa di San Lorenzo, an immersive experience into the art and architecture of that time period

 - The Cinque Terre has no shortage of churches—visit a few of them, including the Santuario di Nostra Signora di Montenero in Riomaggiore and the Church of San Giovanni Battista in Corniglia

 - Explore the 13th-century Castello Di Riomaggiore, which dominates the Cinque Terre coastline.
 Built to protect the town from seafaring pirates, the castle is now simply a throwback to a different time, as well as a great place for photographs.
 Head inside the castle to see the museum exhibit of the centuries of town history

-- Walk up to the Torre Aurora, a medieval castle that stands on the intersection of Monterosso's Old Town and New Town
+- Walk up to the Torre Aurora, a medieval castle that stands at the intersection of Monterosso's Old Town and New Town.

 - Pay a visit to Cantina 5 Terre in Riomaggiore, the Cinque Terre's only major winery, to learn about how ancient traditions mix with modern-day production techniques to produce a unique and flavorful wine.
 Sample the wines, especially the local white, and enjoy a relaxing afternoon